 1. The story.
 Despite the shortcomings of basically everything else, the story itself is actually quite good.
 The series has great pacing, fun characters, and an interesting overarching plot.

-2. The action sequences.
+sequences.
 Although a little uninspired the fighting throughout is some of the best in Harlock.
 There are cosmo guns, gravity sabres, cloaking fields, energy shields, lasers, missiles, space battles, and a giant robot horse.

 Now, onto the bad: